UHF (film): Casting

-Yankovic was always envisioned to be the central character of the film George Newman, written as a straight man with a vivid imagination as to allow the insertion of the parodies into the film's script in a manner similar to the film The Secret Life of Walter Mitty (1947).
+Yankovic was always envisioned to play the central character of the film, George Newman, written as a straight man with a vivid imagination as to allow the insertion of the parodies into the film's script in a manner similar to the film, The Secret Life of Walter Mitty (1947).
 To focus on the parodies, George was not developed beyond driving the principal storyline.
-The name "Newman" was selected as homage to Mad magazine's mascot, Alfred E. Neuman (the title of George's children's show Uncle Nutsy's Clubhouse also came from Mad).
+The name "Newman" was selected as homage to Mad magazine's mascot, Alfred E. Neuman (the title of George's children's show, Uncle Nutsy's Clubhouse, also came from Mad).

-Yankovic wrote the role of Stanley Spadowski with Michael Richards in mind, having been impressed with his stand-up comedy and performance on the show Fridays.
-Stanley's role was influenced by Christopher Lloyd's performance on Taxi, so Yankovic had considered offering it to him, but kept Richards due to their original premise.
-Richards's agents had told Yankovic that he was not interested in the role due to a bout of Bell's palsy, but on second contact, Richards arrived on set and dropped right into the character for the test read.
+Yankovic wrote the role of Stanley Spadowski with Michael Richards in mind, having been impressed with his stand-up comedy and performance on the show, Fridays.
+Stanley's role was influenced by Christopher Lloyd's performance on Taxi, so Yankovic had considered offering it to him, but kept Richards, due to their original premise.
+Richards' agents had told Yankovic that he was not interested in the role, due to a bout of Bell's palsy, but on second contact, Richards arrived on set and dropped right into the character for the test read.

 Other principal roles were cast through normal auditions, with most of the choices based on how well the actor fit the role.
-For George's girlfriend Teri Campbell, they did not significantly develop the relationship because they did not consider Yankovic a romantic lead.
+For George's girlfriend, Teri Campbell, they did not significantly develop the relationship because they did not consider Yankovic a romantic lead.
 Jennifer Tilly and Ellen DeGeneres auditioned, and Victoria Jackson's soft demeanor was preferred.

 For R.J.
 Fletcher, they found that Kevin McCarthy was in a similar stage of his career as Leslie Nielsen, one of many "serious vintage actors who had crossed over into satire", according to Levey, and McCarthy relished the role.
 Yankovic noted that McCarthy struggled not to laugh during takes.
 McCarthy later described his character as a fellow who "makes Ebenezer Scrooge look like Sally Struthers".
-Yankovic cited one of McCarthy's best-known roles as the ageless history teacher in the classic Twilight Zone episode "Long Live Walter Jameson".
+Yankovic cited one of McCarthy's best-known roles as the ageless history teacher in the classic Twilight Zone episode, "Long Live Walter Jameson".
 Noting McCarthy's gray hair, Yankovic recalled a scene at the end, when Jameson aged rapidly, saying, "For just a split second, he looked just like [in UHF]."